-Memory-Speed I/O: Alluxio can be used as a distributed shared caching service so that compute applications talking to Alluxio can transparently cache frequently accessed data, especially from remote locations, to provide in-memory I/O throughput.
-In addition, Alluxio’s tiered storage that can utilize memory, SSD or disk makes elastically scale data-driven applications cost effective.
+Memory-Speed I/O: Alluxio can be used as a distributed shared caching service so compute applications talking to Alluxio can transparently cache frequently accessed data, especially from remote locations, to provide in-memory I/O throughput.
+In addition, Alluxio’s tiered storage which can leverage both memory and disk (SSD/HDD) makes elastically scaling data-driven applications cost effective.

 Simplified Cloud and Object Storage Adoption: Cloud and object storage systems use different semantics that have performance implications compared to traditional file systems.
 Common file system operations such as directory listing and renaming often incur significant performance overhead.
 When accessing data in cloud storage, applications have no node-level locality or cross-application caching.
-Deploying Alluxio with cloud or object storage mitigates these problems because data will be retrieved from Alluxio instead of the underlying cloud or object storage.
+Deploying Alluxio with cloud or object storage mitigates these problems by serving data from Alluxio instead of the underlying cloud or object storage.

 Simplified Data Management: Alluxio provides a single point of access to multiple data sources.
 In addition to connecting data sources of different types, Alluxio also enables users to simultaneously connect to different versions of the same storage system, such as multiple versions of HDFS, without complex system configuration and management.